szabgab/perlmaven.com/README.md

 Now the translator has the changes from the reviewer.

-The fetch and merge parts can be repeated, the 'git remote add' part only needs to be done once.
+The fetch and merge parts can be repeated, the `git remote add` part only needs to be done once.

 Once the translation is ready.
-The file can be moved from drafts/ to pages/

-* translator or reviewer:
+The file can be moved from drafts/ to pages/ by either the translator or the reviewer:

     $ git mv sites/CC/drafts/article.tt sites/CC/pages/article.tt